aosabook/500lines/template-engine/chapter.md

 characters are special in HTML.

 Templates are also not always the best choice for producing large chunks of text, even if they do follow a common pattern.
-Very data-heavy outputs might just be easier to do the logic-centric way rather than a document-centric template way.
+Very data-heavy outputs might be easier to do the logic-centric way rather than the document-centric template way.

 ## Supported Syntax